Many or all companies we feature compensate us. Compensation and editorial

 You could also explore personal loans for bad credit.
 These loans can put cash in your hands even when your credit is less than perfect.
 However, you’ll likely pay much higher interest rates to borrow.
 If you apply for a secured loan, you’ll need something of value to offer as collateral.

-Peer-to-peer lending websites, 401(k) loans (although I cringe as a CFP suggesting this!) , and nonprofits may be able to help, depending on the need.
+You could also consider peer-to-peer lending websites and 401(k) loans (although I cringe as a CFP suggesting this!).
+Nonprofits may also be able to help, depending on the need.

 What is the average interest rate for these types of credit builder loans?